 When something needs translating or interpreting, it has to be done by a professional.
-Simply knowing another language is not enough to know how to convey meaning accurately.
-When it does go wrong, what is the worst that can happen?
+Simply knowing another language is not enough to be able to accurately convey meaning in another language.
+But when translating or interpreting does go wrong, what is the worst that could happen?

 In 1980, an 18-year-old boy was admitted to a hospital in Florida in a comatose state.
 His friends and family only spoke Spanish and so it was difficult for them to describe the situation to the medical staff.

-Someone who was bilingual attempted to interpret for the doctors, but made the seemingly little mistake of interpreting ‘intoxicado’ as ‘intoxicated’.
+Someone who was bilingual attempted to interpret for the family and doctors but the person made the seemingly little mistake of interpreting the Spanish word, ‘intoxicado’ as ‘intoxicated’.
 The word ‘intoxicated’ has connotations of drug or alcohol abuse, but this was not the case with the patient.
 An experienced interpreter would have recognised that the family had actually said that he was ‘poisoned’ by paying attention to the context.

 When President Carter visited Poland in 1977, the State Department hired a Russian interpreter who spoke Polish to translate for him.
 That interpreter was not a professional Polish Interpreter, and so mistakes were made.
-President Carter said ‘when I left the US’, but this was translated into ‘when I abandoned the US’.
-And ‘your desires for the future’, when translated into Polish, became ‘your lusts for the future’.
-There must have been red faces all round!
+To name just a couple, when President Carter said ‘when I left the US’, it was interpreted as ‘when I abandoned the US’.
+And when he uttered, ‘your desires for the future’, the interpretation became ‘your lusts for the future’.
+There must have been red faces all around!

 3. The safety of your nation.